 In 1875, Gompers was elected president of the reorganized Local 144 of the Cigar Makers' International Union (CMIU) in New York City, a post he held from 1875 to 1878 and again from 1880 to 1886.
 He then served as second vice president of the CMIU from 1886 to 1896, when he was elevated to first vice presidency.
 In the 1880s, Gompers was also instrumental in establishing the Federation of Organized Trades and Labor Unions, which he served as vice president from 1881 to 1886.
 When the FOTLU re-organized in 1886 as the American Federation of Labor, Gompers was elected its first president, a position he held for nearly 40 years.

 As a local and national labor leader, Gompers sought to build the labor movement into a force powerful enough to transform the economic, social and political status of America's workers.
 To do so, he championed three principles.
 First, he advocated craft or trades unionism, which restricted union membership to wage earners and grouped workers into locals based on their trade or craft identification.
-This approach contrasted with the effort of many in the Knights of Labor to organize general, community-based organizations open to wage earners as well as others, including employers.
+This approach contrasted with the effort of many in the Knights of Labor to organize general, community-based organizations open to a racially- and ethnically-diverse group of wage earners as well as others, including employers.
 It also contrasted sharply with the "one big union" philosophy of the Industrial Workers of the World.

 Second, Gompers believed in a pure-and-simple unionism that focused primarily on economic rather than political reform as the best way of securing workers' rights and welfare.
 Gompers's faith in legislative reform was dashed in the 1880s after the New York Supreme Court overturned two laws regulating tenement production of cigars that he had helped pass.
 Gompers saw that what the state gave, it could also take away.
 But what workers secured through their own economic power in the marketplace, no one could take away.